Trade directory · Winooski metro · Vermont

 Insurance Minimums

-Vermont requires minimum $300,000 general liability for registered contractors.
-Workers compensation required if hiring employees.
-Professional liability recommended for trade-specific work.
+Vermont requires minimum $300,000 general liability insurance for contractors.
+Workers compensation required if employing others.
+Professional liability recommended for projects exceeding $5,000.

 § C · Path to license